jellebakker96/Keypad-NeoTrellis-RGB-Driver-PCB-for-4x4/README.md

 # Keypad-NeoTrellis-RGB-Driver-PCB-for-4x4
 This software offers a stand alone solution which allows the user to control the NeoTrellis RGB Driver PCB for 4x4 keypad using an arduino.
-The following directrories are pressent:

 The installation process is simple.

 1) Download \Keypad-V2\Windows Code\MakeSetup\dist\Keypad_setup.exe